alexa/alexa-auto-sdk/samples/android/README.md

 1. Navigate to the `Login With Amazon` folder
 2. Add library `login-with-amazon-sdk.jar` to the Android Studio project (In the `AAC_SDK_PATH/samples/android/` folder)
 3. Ensure the library is added as a dependency to the `app` module in the build.gradle.
 (If it is not automatically linked,  right-click and select **"Add As Library..."**)

+#### Register Security Profile with Login With Amazon

+In the [Amazon Developer portal](https://developer.amazon.com), go to **APPS & SERVICES > Login With Amazon**.
+Here you will be able to register the security profile you associated with your product.
+You will need to provide your company privacy policy URL and a logo image.

 #### Generating the API key